 Further information and analysis on the proposed 2019 capital projects will be provided to Council prior to budget deliberations.
 Taxation When residents receive their tax bill, they are actually paying 3 different taxes: Municipal (or local) taxes, County taxes and Education taxes.
-Based on the 2018 budget, every tax dollar that a Kingsville resident paid was divided as follows: Figure - 1
+Based on the 2018 budget, every tax dollar that a Kingsville resident paid was divided as follows:

 Municipal Tax Levy The 2019 draft budget proposes a total Tax Levy of \$17,332,634 (2018 - \$16,024,803).
 The Residential Tax Rate is calculated as follows: Total Tax Levy / Weighted Assessment Base = Residential Tax Rate Based on this formula, any increase to the Town's assessment base will reduce the impact of budgetary changes on the tax rate.
-Assessment Growth According to the latest assessment information provided by MPAC, the weighted value of our assessment will increase by 5.13% in 2018.
-This 5.13% increase is a combination of phased-in assessment growth (2.73%) and new construction (2.4%).
+Assessment Growth According to the latest assessment information provided by MPAC, the weighted value of our assessment will increase by 5.13% in 2019.
+This 5.13% increase is a combination of phased-in assessment growth (2.33%) and new construction (2.8%).
 A detailed breakdown of the Town's assessment base can be found on page 4 of the budget document.
-Tax Rates

-The 2019 budget proposes a municipal tax rate increase of 2.9% (2018 - 3.3%).
+Tax Rates The 2019 budget proposes a municipal tax rate increase of 2.9% (2018 - 3.3%).
 On a home valued at \$200,000 this represents an annual increase of \$39.22 (2018 - \$43.14).

 As illustrated in Figure 1 above, the municipal taxes represent only 51% of the property tax bill that Kingsville residents will pay.
 The County tax rate is established by County Council.
 The Education Tax rate is established by the Province.
 At the time of this report, the County and Education Tax rates are unknown.
 For budget discussion purposes, council should be aware that a 1% change in the municipal tax rate equals approx. \$160,000.
 Taxes Dollars at Work The following chart illustrates how the tax dollars, on a home valued at \$200,000, would be distributed based on the 2019 draft budget.
 For the purpose of this chart, we have assumed no changes in the Education or County tax rates.

 Water and Wastewater Rate Supported Operations A summary of all water / wastewater rate funded operations can be found on page 36.
 The detailed operating budgets, for these departments, can be found on pages 38-42.
 Water and wastewater capital projects, along with the various funding sources, are listed on page 37.
 Further information and analysis on the proposed capital projects for water and wastewater will be provided to Council prior to budget deliberations.
-Budget Deliberation Dates In light of other municipal commitments, Administration recommends the following dates for budget deliberations; - Friday, January 11, 2019 - Friday, January 25, 2019 - Friday, February 8, 2019 (if necessary) These dates are recommendations only.
-It is understood that alternative dates may be necessary to accommodate every Councillor's availability.
 LINK TO STRATEGIC PLAN Effectively manage corporate resources and maximize performance in day-to-day operations.
 To become a leader in sustainable infrastructure renewal and development.
 FINANCIAL CONSIDERATIONS Please see above.

 CONSULTATIONS

 Senior management team

 RECOMMENDATION

-That Council receive the 2019 draft budget and provide direction on budget deliberation dates.
+That Council receives the 2019 Draft Budget - Executive Summary report as supplementary information to the 2019 Draft Budget.

 Ryan McLeod

 Ryan McLeod, CPA, CA Director of Financial Services

 Peggy Van Mierlo-West

 Peggy Van Mierlo-West, C.E.T.
 Chief Administrative Officer